secretstartups/handbook/people-group/learning-and-development/interactive-learning/index.html.md

 1. **Introduction** The course begins with an introduction, explaining to the learner what the objectives are and how to navigate the course content
 1. **Video** Videos are embedded in the course from the GitLab Unfiltered YouTube channel
 1. **iframes** iFrames display content directly from the GitLab handbook.
-Before each iframe, a short desctiption sets the expectation of the learner, time needed to read the handbook section, and a direct link to the handbook to open in a new tab
+Before each iframe, a short description sets the expectation of the learner, time needed to read the handbook section, and a direct link to the handbook to open in a new tab
-1. **Intellectual property** Intellectual property is linked directly from the course.
+1. **Intellectual property** Intellectual property is linked directly to the course.
 Relevant handbook pages are linked and displayed in iframes when appropriate
 1. **Interactive Learning** Interactive learning provides opportunities for quick learning checks and does not introduce new material

 ### Examples of what is not considered handbook first